 The rose has already been taped, and now I’m going to tape the rose to the leaves.
 Refer to Video at 42:51

-Trim the bottom of the main stem if necessary, tape it once more, and I have a lovely little rose spray.
+If necessary, trim the bottom of the main stem, tape it once more, and I have a lovely little rose spray.

 Then flatten it and cut it with a pair of scissors.
 Refer to Video at 43:55